 Samantha has written an extensive number of articles and edits articles created by our other amazing authors in our online magazine.

 Samantha writes regular features for leading websites, such as So Feminine, Good Housekeeping, Healthista, Glamour, Patient.com and Net Doctor.
 Her articles are regularly featured in national newspapers, including The Guardian, The Telegraph, The Independent, Daily Mail, Daily Star, Daily Express, The Sun and Metro.

-She has also written for Huff Post, Menopause Support, The Menopause Charity, Henpicked, The Talented Ladies Club, the RealMotherHood, Womb Cancer Support, Ovacome, Trekstock, Ticking Off Breast Cancer , Owise app, Chris’ Cancer Comunity, the Latte Lounge , Good Housekeeping, Woman and Home, Hot Octopuss, Mpowered Women, Hysterical Women and the Good Sex blog.
+She has also written for Huff Post, Menopause Support, The Menopause Charity, Henpicked, The Talented Ladies Club, the RealMotherHood, Womb Cancer Support, Ovacome, Trekstock, Ticking Off Breast Cancer, Owise app, Chris’ Cancer Community, the Latte Lounge, Good Housekeeping, Woman and Home, Hot Octopuss, Mpowered Women, Hysterical Women and the Good Sex blog.

 “Thank you so much Davina for making it so easy to chat and so much fun too!

-The response to the programme has been overwhelmingly positive with many talking to their GP about HRT and it has encouraged more people of all ages to talk about menopause to educate themselves.
-Many people have bought their first sex toy and we have have so many amazing conversations about choosing a good irritant free lubricant, vaginal moisturiser and sex toys, our products have flown off the shelves and continue to do so as people discover our website.
+The response to the programme has been overwhelmingly positive, with many talking to their GP about HRT.
+It has encouraged more people of all ages to talk about menopause to educate themselves.
+Many people have bought their first sex toy, and we have so many remarkable conversations about choosing a good irritant free lubricant, vaginal moisturiser and sex toys, our products have flown off the shelves and continue to do so as people discover our website.

-If you are a person who will go through the menopause, love or care about or work with someone who will go through the menopause please can you sign the petition.
+If you are a person who will go through the menopause, love or care about or work with someone who will go through the menopause, please sign the petition.

 Make Menopause Matter